-We have answered the most frequently asked questions about Ecuador below.
-However, if you have any other questions, please feel free to call us Toll Free at 1-888-268-9753 or email us at [email protected].
+We have answered the most common Ecuador FAQ below.
+However, if you have any other questions, please feel free to call us at 1-888-268-9753 or email us at [email protected].

 Due to its mild climate, Ecuador is a year-round destination.
 High season is mid-December through January and June through August.